 Matthew J. Brooks is a conductor who is noted for his ability to engage and connect with musicians and audiences of all ages.
 Having worked with past and present musicians of the L.A.
 Philharmonic, Dallas Opera Orchestra, Omaha Symphony, New Jersey Symphony, Las Vegas Philharmonic, and Richmond Philharmonic, as well as student musicians from middle school to graduate school, he brings a unique blend of humor, sensitivity, and leadership to each ensemble he conducts, regardless of age or experience.

-As an academic conductor, Dr. Brooks was previously on the music faculty at Shasta College in California where he directed the student orchestras, in addition to teaching the music theory and aural skills curriculum.
+As an academic conductor, Dr. Brooks was previously on the music faculty at Shasta College in California where he directed the student orchestras, in addition to teaching music theory and aural skills.
 He has also conducted the James Madison University Orchestras in a number of regular performances, including annual concerts as part of Carnegie Hall’s Link Up program.
 Prior to that, he was the associate conductor of the UNLV Symphony with which he was involved in collaborations with Samuel Ramey, Frank Huang, Edgar Meyer, and Peter Schickele.
 In 2003 and 2004, he conducted the orchestra for the Nevada Artist-Entertainer Hall of Fame ceremonies honoring George Sidney and Tony Curtis, respectively.
 In addition to his orchestral conducting, Dr. Brooks has conducted a number of operas with the UNLV Opera Theatre and UNO Opera Theatre.

 Dr. Brooks holds a Bachelor of Music degree in Music Education, a Master of Music degree in Orchestral Conducting, and a Doctor of Musical Arts degree in Conducting, Pedagogy, and Literature.